Node.js TCP/IP Networking: OS Sockets & Ports

 localAddress: '192.0.2.10'

-Loopback routing is special because it stays inside the host stack:
+Loopback routing stays inside the host stack -

-Container networking makes this boundary visible.
+Container networking makes this behavior easier to see.
 Inside a container, 127.0.0.1 means the container's own network namespace.
 A service bound to loopback inside one container is local to that namespace.
-Reaching another container or the host requires an address and route that cross that namespace boundary.
-Kubernetes details belong later, but this one rule saves time: loopback is scoped to the network namespace doing the lookup.
+Reaching another container or the host requires an address and route that leave that namespace.
+Kubernetes details come later, but this rule is already useful - loopback belongs to the network namespace doing the lookup.

-Wildcard binds interact with routing from the receive side.
-A server bound to 0.0.0.0:3000 can accept connections addressed to any local IPv4 address on suitable interfaces.
-The incoming packet's destination address picks the local address for that accepted connection. server.address() on the listening server may print 0.0.0.0, but each accepted socket has a concrete localAddress.
+Wildcard binds interact with routing on the receive side.
+A server bound to 0.0.0.0:3000 can accept connections addressed to any suitable local IPv4 address.
+The incoming packet's destination address becomes the local address for that accepted connection. server.address() on the listening server may print 0.0.0.0, but each accepted socket has its own localAddress.

 net.createServer(socket => {